odelbos/saphyr/README.md

 It's a really nice crafted standard but his usage is not really intuitive.

-Actually the `Saphyr` gem volontary does not support the `json-schema` standard to describe the validation schema and focus on simlicity with an easy to use DSL.
+Actually the `Saphyr` gem volontary does not support the `json-schema` standard to describe the validation schema and focus on simplicity with an easy to use DSL.

 ## Installation